oliviageorgette-sys/Pizza_Sales_Analysis/README.md

 ## Conclusion
 This analysis provides a complete view of the restaurant’s sales ecosystem — from what customers prefer, to how they behave, to which products drive profitability.
 With actionable insights and clear patterns, the restaurant is better positioned to make data-driven decisions that improve sales, enhance customer experience, and strengthen operational efficiency.

+## Feedback
+If you have any suggestions, improvements, or questions about this project, feel free to share them.
+I'm continuously learning and open to all constructive feedback to help improve my work.

+## Connect With Me
+If you'd like to connect or discuss data analytics, Power Bi, or future projects:
+- LinkedIn:
+- Email: olivia.georgette@gmail.com
+- GitHub: